 For construction documentation, weekly progress reports stay in their own section.
 For surveying work, you can bulk download entire datasets.
 The system auto-organizes files when you upload them, so you're not manually creating folders.

-This becomes especially important if you're also tracking equipment maintenance or other operational stuff alongside client deliverables.
+This becomes especially important if you're also tracking equipment maintenance or other operational data alongside client deliverables.

-Document management interface showing file organization and download options Good file organization means clients can find stuff on their own instead of emailing you.
+Good file organization means clients can find what they need on their own instead of emailing you.

 Flight logs for transparency